marvincudjoe/log-event-comparator/README.md

-# log-monitor-task
+# log-event-comparator

-A simple log monitoring application which reads a log file, measures the duration of a complete job and generates a report detailing and checks for specific patterns.
+A simple log event analyser.
+Reads a `.log` file, processes the file based on rules and generates a report.

 ## Requirements